AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 ### Story 2: Cart Management

--   Verify that the cart display clearly communicates any changes in taxes or other additional charges (e.g., handling fees) that might be applied based on the cart content or user's location.
+-   Verify that the cart display clearly communicates any changes in taxes or other additional charges (e.g., handling fees) that might be applied based on the cart content or the user's location.
 -   Verify that the platform accurately reflects changes in shipping costs within the total price when the cart value falls below the threshold for free shipping offers.
 -   Verify that the cart total price is calculated accurately, considering both the updated quantities of items and any potential changes in their individual prices (e.g., due to variations or promotions).
 -   Verify that the cart total price updates dynamically and accurately whenever there are changes in item quantity or removal of items from the cart.
 -   Verify the platform's behavior when users choose to remove all items from the cart at once.
--   Verify that removing an item from the cart accurately updates the cart content and total price in real-time.
+-   Verify that removing an item from the cart accurately updates the cart content and total price in real time.
 -   Verify that the platform prompts users for confirmation before permanently removing an item from the cart.
 -   Verify that the shopping cart offers users clear and easily accessible options to remove unwanted items from the cart.
 -   Verify that the shopping cart provides appropriate validation messages when users attempt to enter invalid quantities for items (e.g., negative values, exceeding stock limits)
--   Verify that the options for modifying item quantities within the shopping cart function properly and are accessible across different devices (desktop, mobile, tablet).
+-   Verify that the options for modifying item quantities within the shopping cart function properly are accessible across different devices (desktop, mobile, tablet).
 -   Verify that changes made to the quantity of items using the provided options are reflected instantly and accurately in the cart display.
 -   Verify that the shopping cart offers users options to increase or decrease the quantity of each added item.
 -   Verify the platform's behavior when adding the same item multiple times to the cart, with different variations chosen for each addition